1841 OC-4

 Obverse 2 Die States

 1. Perfect die.
-This early die state exhibits die lines extending into the field from the denticles adjacent to stars 4 and 5.
+Die lines extend from the denticles adjacent to stars 4 and 5.

-2. Clashed die.
-A sharp clash mark is visible in the field under Miss Liberty's right arm.
-The die lines adjacent to stars 4 and 5 are still visible.
+2. A sharp clash mark in the field under Miss Liberty's right arm.
+Die lines adjacent to stars 4 and 5 are still visible.

 3. Polished die.
-The die lines adjacent to stars 4 and 5 are gone and the clash mark is barely visible.
+Die lines near stars 4 and 5 are gone.
+The clash mark is barely visible.

 No later obverse die states have been observed.
-This die marriage is usually seen with a small counterclockwise die rotation of approximately 5 degrees.
+OC-4 is found with obverse die states c and d.
+This die marriage is usually seen with a small counterclockwise die rotation of about 5 degrees.

 Reverse B